 Cat Eyes looked him in the eyes.
 “Yes.
 I think most of the ROI escaped and were heading to the giant Center Place of the Z-LOTZ.
 We hid out here so we wouldn’t be given once again as slaves.
 I don’t think there are any left behind as guards.
 Is there anything up there left to guard?
 It seemed the entire village was about to be destroyed.”

 Shadow Walker looked at her face which seemed so open and honest.
 “Indeed, there is not much left of your village.
 Nor have the horses returned.
 But I did meet one ROI on the way here.
 He tried to kill me — with this — (here he flicked the newly acquired sword) and I was very lucky to have escaped with my life.
 I have seen no sign of others — yet.
-But, one cannot be too careful.
+One cannot be too careful.
 We will go and take a look.
 And, we need to decide on our next steps.
 We will guard you and search for food.
 We will talk again when the sun rises.”
 Shadow Walker stood, bowed, and began to back toward the stairs.

 Cat Eyes bowed back to Shadow Walker and Tu-Swift.
 “I understand.
 You would be safer down here I should think.
 But you do not yet know me well enough to trust me.”